11.4 Queue, Deque, and PriorityQueue

 System.out.println(stack.pop()); // 2

-System.out.println(stack.peek()); // 1 (not removed)
+System.out.println(stack.peek()); // 1 (no removal)

-Real-World Example: Bracket Validation
+Practical Example: Bracket Validation (Stack Usage)

 public static boolean isValidBracket(String s) {